Primary School Residential Activity Trips - For Year 6 & Below

 This issue has now become a real concern both to parents and teachers regarding there being more pressure than ever before to perform, achieve and compete.
 This is not just at school but in their social life as well.
 The former driven by rising examination levels, the latter being fuelled by social media which is now inevitably a big part of any young person’s life.

-Our experience over the last 35 years helps us to not miss the precious moments that can be used to emphasise how important life skills such as self-responsibility and resilience will be in the child’s’ future.
+Our experience over the last 35 years of running residentials for primary schools helps us to not miss the precious moments that can be used to emphasise how important life skills such as self-responsibility and resilience will be in the child’s’ future.
 We do our utmost to act as role models for the children.

 We also look at the vital ingredients that make up a true team and how to be positive and enthusiastic about solving problems.
 We look at what makes someone a good communicator and put active listening to the test!
 Pupils become aware that everyone’s opinion and input matters, and are encouraged to look for and value the strengths in others and respect each other’s differences.